General judgment: Catholic view

 The position is hinted at in several places in both the Old and in the New Testament, and the Catholic Encyclopedia says (here referring to the Last Judgment) "Few truths are more often or more clearly proclaimed in Scripture than that of the general judgment".

+After death, a person immediately faces their particular judgment, and goes "to" the states of heaven, purgatory or hell, depending on their justification, their state of grace.
+At the resurrection, all humans will face general judgment, where their lives will be exposed:

-A decisive factor in the Last Judgment will be the question of whether the corporal works of mercy were practiced during a lifetime or not.
+Catholics have traditionally believed that there will be different rewards in heaven (such as an increased capacity for the beatific vision) depending on, for example, whether corporal works of mercy were practiced during a lifetime or not.
 They rate as important acts of charity.
 Therefore, and according to the biblical sources (Matthew 5:31-46), the conjunction of the Last Judgment and the works of mercy is very frequent in the pictorial tradition of Christian art.